davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 ### Kaggle API

-To download some of the datasets for the book, you will need a Kaggle account and an API token
+To download some of the datasets for the book, you will need a Kaggle account and an API token.
+To use the Kaggle API:

-Follow the instructions on the [Kaggle Github](https://github.com/Kaggle/kaggle-api) to get started.

-Download the JSON file that stores your username and API key.
+1. Sign up for a Kaggle account at https://www.kaggle.com.
+2. Go to the 'Account' tab of your user profile (https://www.kaggle.com/<username>/account)
+3. Select 'Create API Token'.
+This will trigger the download of `kaggle.json`, a file containing your API credentials.

 ### The .env file